Joe "Jellybean" Bryant, Philadelphia basketball great and father of Kobe, dies at 69

 The 6-foot-9 forward starred at John Bartram High School in Southwest Philadelphia before heading to La Salle University.

 "Good times.
 We had good times in high school," John "Flip" Groce, Bryant's high school teammate, said.
 "Real good times.
-Gym was full all the time, and we played well, most of the time."
+The gym was full all the time, and we played well, most of the time."

 It's been 45 years since Groce stepped on the court of his high school youth.
 He returned to the sacred hardwood floor at Bartram High School to remember his teammate and friend he called once every six weeks.